SooS14/chess_game/README.md

 done in 2019-2020

+rules :

+compile the program using make where Makefile is located launch the binary file in /bin   (a filename can be given to start a game which was saved)

+The white player starts the game by entering the coordinates of a position on the grid (example : a2a4 to move a white pawn) Then the black player needs to play

+O-O    : to castle kingside (short)
+O-O-O  : to castle queenside (long)
+/quit  : to surrender
+mate   : if the current player can't move it's king it can use "mate".
+The game checks if the king is trapped, if that's the case, the game ends.
+Else, a possible position if given

 1. The program is separated into different folders (src for .c files; include for .h ...).
 To launch the compilation, stay in the main directory and run the "make" command in the terminal.
 A "bin" directory is created in which the "chess" executable is located.
 There is no checkmate.